-You hear it a hundred times while your pregnant and in those first few months — “Life will never be the same.”
+You hear it a hundred times while you’re pregnant and in those first few months — “Life will never be the same.”

 And it’s true.
 But often that statement is said with this kind of a meaning — “Do everything fun you ever wanted to do before you have kids because once you do you’ll never do anything ‘grown up’ fun again.”